Skip to main content

 Why This Matters

-Review the underlying rules in Employment Ordinance working day rules or read Employment notice periods in Hong Kong.
+Review the calculator settings in the Default Mode guide or read Employment notice periods in Hong Kong.

 Litigation Associate: